 The Secretary-General recalls that attacks against United Nations peacekeepers may constitute a war crime.
 He calls on the Central African Republic authorities to take all the necessary measures to ensure accountability for these heinous attacks.

 The Secretary-General remains very concerned over continued destabilization efforts by armed groups in the Central African Republic, and calls on all parties to stop violence and engage in meaningful dialogue.
-He commends the continued engagement of the United Nations peacekeepers in their efforts to protect civilians and preserve national stability. “
+He commends the continued engagement of the United Nations peacekeepers in their efforts to protect civilians and preserve national stability. “ When it comes to accidents one cannot simply be refusing field sobriety test as it important to understand the case.

 The attacks in CAR occurred in the outskirts of the capital and targeted two army brigades, according to media reports.
 “The attack was repelled by the peacekeepers, together with the Central African armed forces,” Vladimir Monteiro, the MINUSCA spokesperson, said in a statement.